TimmaLabs/NetsExample/docs/deployment-checklist.md

 ### How do I update the version of the payment terminal software?

-Make sure power is turned on the terminal, swipe the merchant card on the terminal and select (from `Main menu / Adminmeny / Kauppiasmenu`):
+Make sure power is turned on the terminal, swipe the merchant card on it and select (in `Main menu / Adminmeny / Kauppiasmenu`):

 `8.
 Program / Programvara` -> `1.
 Fetch Program / Hämta Program`